-- Add 40 drops camphor essential oil. (buy here)
+- Add 40 drops camphor essential oil.
+(Where to buy essential oils)

-- Add 20 drops eucalyptus essential oil. (buy here)
+- Add 20 drops eucalyptus essential oil. (where to buy essential oils)

 - Pour into your jar.
 Store either in the refrigerator or in a cabinet.
 I leave mine in a cabinet so it is easily spreadable.
 Sometimes, if my kitchen gets warm, it is melted.
 Decide what works for you.

 Here are is a roundup of natural cold and flu remedies from some of my favorite bloggers:

 - Here are some great tips for avoiding cold and flu in the first place.